KTrav5/se_project_spots/README.md

 **Intro**

 Spots is intended to be an interactive social media web application.
 This project is made so all the elements are displayed correctly on popular screen sizes.
-Users will be able to update their profiles, add and remove photos.,as well as like other users photos.
+Users will be able to update their profiles, add and remove photos, as well as like other users photos.

 **Description**